Akul0412/Parallel-Search-Engine/README.md

 2. Open browser to `http://localhost:8080`
 3. Configure MPI processes and OpenMP threads
 4. Enter search query and compare serial vs parallel performance
+5. Again make sure you have the correct plate machine in hosts.txt!

 ### Command Line